I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Stephen Coleridge, a barrister, was Secretary of the National Anti-Vivisection Society (NAVS).
 He read the diaries of the Swedish women, Lizzy Lind af Hageby and Leisa Schartau, and used their contents as the basis for a speech.

-The press leaped on the speech, with some newspapers supporting Coleridge while others lined up behind Bayliss.
-Member of Parliament Sir Frederick Banbury wanted to know why two procedures were performed in the dog when only one was allowed under the law.
+The press leapt on the speech, with some newspapers supporting Coleridge while others lined up behind Bayliss.
+Member of Parliament Sir Frederick Banbury wanted to know why two procedures were performed on the dog when only one was allowed under the law.

 The Lord Chief Justice, Lord Alverstone, was given the task of overseeing a jury trial to sort the matter out.
 In four days of testimony, conflicting versions of the events appeared.

 Starling admitted to a technical breach of the law in allowing a second experiment on the dog.
-He said he did so in order that only one animal would die instead of two.
+He said he did it so that only one animal would die instead of two.

 Bayliss testified that the dog was adequately anaesthetized and that any jerking of its limbs was caused by a disease called chorea that causes involuntary spasms.
 Four students corroborated Bayliss’s version of events.